 Montenegro loves coffee; it is enjoyed with much enthusiasm!
 It’s a must when you’re exploring.
 The typical drink is a Turkish-like coffee with unfiltered grounds but most places will be able to offer you an espresso or milky coffee if you ask.
 If you’re looking for something a bit stronger I suggest trying some of the local beers, some of the fantastic Montenegrin wines and if you are brave try a shot of rakija – a very strong (40% to 65%) fruity brandy spirit which is a speciality around Southeastern Europe.
 Plum is the most popular flavour but you can find it in all sorts of variations in both the supermarkets and the quaint little wine shops in the towns.
 I recommend taking some rakija home as souvenirs!

 If there is one thing that Montenegro has in spades that is history.
 From Serbian principalities to the Byzantine Empire, the Federal Republic of Yugoslavia to independence as a republic in its own right in 2006.
 Every stage of history as left its marks on Montenegro including stunning architecture, fascinating fortifications and beautiful houses of religion.
-You can explore as much or as little of the historical sites around the Bay of Kotor as you like but I definitely recommend taking in at least some of them so you can better understand the blend of cultures and fully appreciate the sights.
+You can explore as much or as little of the historical sites around the Bay of Kotor as you like but I definitely recommend taking in at least some of them mentioned in this Montenegro itinerary so you can better understand the blend of cultures and fully appreciate the sights.

 Around the Bay of Kotor sit a collection of sleepy seaside medieval villages where you can easily while away a day exploring their paved roads, Churches, stone houses and little shops.
 They definitely make for fantastic photo opportunities with their postcard perfect vistas.